sharkand73/period_dignity_postcode_app/README.md

 ## Running the app

-In the project directory, you can run:
+Clone the repo and in the project directory, run:

+### `npm install`

+Then you can run:

 ### `npm start`